 By examining the Parler iOS app, donk_enby discovered that the Parler API allowed anyone with a Parler account to view raw post data, including posts that were deleted by their authors.
 When a user deleted a post (known as a parlay), the website wouldn’t actually delete the content.
 Instead, it would flag the post as deleted in the backend.
 The website and apps would hide these “deleted” posts.
 This kind of soft-delete is a common best-practice on many social media sites, so that even if a user deletes a post, those in charge of running the site can review deleted content for violations of website policies.
 Unlike other social media platforms, Parlor made huge architectural mistakes.
 When any user queried the API for a list of posts, the API returned all posts, both published and deleted.
 Standard best-practice development is to hide restricted content from those who are not authorized to see it, no matter what method of used to access the content, including APIs.
 Instead, Parler’s developers relied on the website or app UI to not display the posts the API indicated were “deleted”.
 This lack of Role-Based Access Control (RBAC) in the API led to a sensitive information exposure vulnerability.
 The API did not put a limit on the number of queries that could be executed in a given time frame, allowing anyone to retrieve information at a rapid pace.

-The post data returned via the API also included URLs of media content for that post, hosted in an AWS S3 storage bucket.
+Static files such as photos and videos were stored in an Amazon S3 bucket with a sequential naming convention that made the files easy to enumerate.
 This content and the URLs linking to them remained active even after a user soft-deleted their post.
 Parler further exposed user information by not stripping the metadata in user’s uploaded media files before hosting them, including GPS location coordinates that a frequently added by smartphones when taking photos or videos.

 The metadata in these files can easily be viewed using a free tool like exiftool, such as in this screenshot posted by donk_enby.